 To do this, you’ll need to have things like core values and your greater purpose clearly defined—you need to know who you are.
 These values will help determine the overall tone of the handbook, how you communicate your message, and even how the handbook is delivered to employees (should it be digital, printed, or both?).

 Here’s a look at how Element Three built our own employee handbook.

 Already have those values down?
 Great!
 You’re ready for the next step.

-Step 2: Give it a Purpose
+Step 2: Give It a Purpose

 As with any other project, know why you’re doing it—what’s the purpose?
 In general, companies use employee handbooks to communicate their expectations for employees and give more information about things like benefits and pay periods.
 But could your handbook also be used for recruiting?
 What about onboarding?

 For us, we wanted our handbook to serve as a guide for new employees, helping them acclimate to their role at E3 as well as introducing them to our culture.
-And because we are big believers in employer branding, the handbook needed to fully represent our visual brand as well.
+And because we are big believers in employer branding, the employee handbook design needed to fully represent our visual brand as well.
 So, we had two main goals—teach new employees about our culture and deliver the best handbook that beautifully represented E3.